 for a partially typed symbol.

-To activate the autocompletion press
+To activate the autocompletion mode press

 list of symbols that match a partially typed symbol.

-If there is a file name under the cursor, the right click menu will show an item to open this file in editor.
+If there is a file name under the cursor, the right click menu will show an item to open this file in the editor.

 To quickly navigate between different parts of a big file bookmarks can be used.
 Press Ctrl+F2 to set a bookmark on the current line.
-To jump to the next bookmark press F2 and to jump to the previous bookmark press Shift+F2.
+To jump to the next bookmark press F2, and to jump to the previous bookmark press Shift+F2.

 The right click menu of the source window contains many useful items that make your life easier:

-Beside the standard operations like Copy and Paste this menu allows:
+Beside the standard operations like Copy and Paste, this menu allows:

-SourceBoost IDE can work with different toolchains. the BoostC
+SourceBoost IDE can work with different toolchains.
+The BoostC

-C compiler compiles C code directly into .HEX file and doesn't need any external tools.
-C2C-plus or C2C++ compilers compile
+C compiler, BoostC++ C++ compiler and BoostBasic Basic compiler compile code directly into a .HEX file and don't need any external tools.

-C or C++ code into assembly language and P2C-plus compiler compiles Pascal code into assembly language.
-Then this assembly
+compiler compiles Pascal code into assembly language.
+Then this assembly language file needs

 PICC Lite compiler from